 Prepare the presentation in pdf format and bring it on a USB stick.
 If you prefer to use a presentation tool that does not export to pdf, bring your own laptop (with power supply!) and the presentation on it.
 Our projectors provide HDMI and DVI connectors.

-Before the seminar, each project group is required to submit a report (4-6 pages).
-See important dates for deadline.
+Before the seminar, each project group is required to submit a report (4-6 pages) and to prepare a 10 min presentation.
+See important dates for report deadline.
 The report should be pushed to the shared git repo, details here.
-The focus should be on design and implementation.
-Each group will give oral feedback on both the presentation and the report of one other group (see below for peer review order).
+The focus should be on control and implementation (e.g. how are you implementing your system and why did you choose this approach).
+Each group will deliver their 10 min presentation, followed by oral feedback from the opponent group on both the presentation and the report of one other group (see below for peer review order).
 Some hints on what such feedback should contain are found here.
 If you don't find the report you are to review in the shared git repo (mentioned here) by the submission deadline, contact your project advisor.
-We will split the class in different seminar rooms (where members from all groups should be represented in all rooms; for listening and/or presenting).